Fatima: Marriage

-Fatima married Muhammad's cousin Ali in Medina around 1 or 2 AH (623-5 CE), possibly after the Battle of Badr.
+Fatima married Muhammad's cousin, Ali, in Medina around 1 or 2 AH (623–5 CE), possibly after the Battle of Badr.
 There is Sunni and Shia evidence that some of the companions, including Abu Bakr and Umar, had earlier asked for Fatima's hand in marriage but were turned down by Muhammad, who said he was waiting for the moment fixed by destiny.
-It is also said that Ali was reticent to ask Muhammad to marry Fatima on the account of his poverty.
+It is also said that Ali was reticent to ask Muhammad to marry Fatima on account of his poverty.
 When Muhammad put forward Ali's proposal to Fatima, she remained silent, which was understood as a tacit agreement.
 On the basis of this report, woman's consent in marriage has always been necessary in Islamic law.
 Muhammad also suggested that Ali sell his shield to pay the bridal gift (mahr).

 Muhammad performed the wedding ceremony, and they prepared an austere wedding feast with gifts from other Muslims.
 Shia sources have recorded that Fatima donated her wedding gown on her wedding night.
-Later the couple moved into a house next to Muhammad's quarters in Medina.
+Later, the couple moved into a house next to Muhammad's quarters in Medina.
 Their marriage lasted about ten years until Fatima's death.
 Fatima's age at the time of her marriage is uncertain, reported between nine and twenty-one.
 Ali is said to have been about twenty two.

 As with the majority of Muslims, the couple lived in severe poverty in the early years of Islam.
 In particular, both had to do hard physical work to get by.
 Shia sources elaborate that Ali worked at various jobs while Fatima was responsible for domestic chores.
-It has also been related that Muhammad taught the couple a tasbih to help ease the burden of their poverty: Tasbih of Fatima consists of the phrases Allah-hu Akbar (lit.
+It has also been related that Muhammad taught the couple a tasbih to help ease the burden of their poverty: The Tasbih of Fatima consists of the phrases Allah-hu Akbar (lit.
 'God is the greatest'), Al-hamdu-lillah (lit. 'all praise is due to God'), and Subhan-Allah (lit.
 'God is glorious').
 Their financial circumstances later improved after more lands fell to Muslims in the Battle of Khaybar.
 Fatima was at some point given a maidservant, named Fidda.

 Following the Battle of Uhud, Fatima tended to the wounds of her father and regularly visited the graves to pray for those killed in the battle.
-Later Fatima rejected Abu Sufyan's pleas to mediate between him and Muhammad.
+Later, Fatima rejected Abu Sufyan's pleas to mediate between him and Muhammad.
 Fatima also accompanied Muhammad in the Conquest of Mecca.